 - Chicken with Basil and Goat Cheese (One of the most popular recipes amongst all of my Goat Cheese Recipes)

 If you try this Homemade Ricotta Cheese recipe or any other recipe on Foolproof Living, please take a minute to rate the recipe and leave a comment below.
 It helps other readers who are thinking of making the recipe.
 And if you took some pictures, be sure to share them on Instagram using #foolproofeats so I can share them on my stories.

 - 4 cups whole milk Pasteurized not Ultra pasteurized

 - 1 teaspoon kosher salt

-- 3 tablespoons white wine vinegar
+- 3 tablespoons white wine vinegar or distilled vinegar

 - Place a colander over a large pot (deeper and larger than the colander) and line it with 2 layers of cheesecloth.
 Set aside.